 Sizing midi rings

 Midi rings should be snug so they don't slip off but not too tight.
-It's best to size down by 3-5 full sizes (don't include halves in your maths) depending on where you want to wear the rings.
+It's best to size down by 3-5 full sizes (don't include half sizes in your maths) depending on where you want to wear the rings.

 For example, I'm a size P so for a middle finger midi (that sits just above the second joint) I'd got for a size K. K 1/2 suits an index finger.
 For a pinky ring, size down by 5-6 sizes, so mine is J.